trishullab/Quasimodo/README.md

 Quasimodo is installed and can be used by importing to any python program.

-- We have provided 6 benchmarks which can be used as a starting guide on how to write programs using Quasimodo library.
+- We have provided 6 benchmarks that can be used as a starting guide on how to write programs using Quasimodo library.
-- quantum_circuit.h provides an abstract class which shows all the supported list of gates and queries that can be performed using Quasimodo.
+- File quantum_circuit.h provides an abstract class that shows all the supported list of gates and queries that can be performed using Quasimodo.